kyle-tennison/notes/.obsidian/plugins/obsidian-advanced-slides/plugin/menu/README.md

 ###### 3. The first heading found or a custom element selector

-The `titleSelector` option can be used to customise the elements that will be used to generate the slide titles in the menu.
+The `titleSelector` option can be used to customize the elements that will be used to generate the slide titles in the menu.
 The default option selects the first heading element found in the slide.
 For example...

 ```html
 <section>